 However, the bank wanted to make sure that using the voice bot instead would not negatively impact customers and, most importantly, what they would prefer: a human, an IVR, or a voice bot.

-To find out, we invited 10 actual bank customers to partake in the study.
-One by one, they would visit the bank and complete three tasks with the voice bot.
-To do so, they were given a telephone number to call, and were told that they would be helped by a digital assistant.
-Marita, the researcher, was present the whole time.
-Afterwards, she interviewed the participants to ask them about the experience.
+To find out, we invited 10 real bank customers to participate in the study.
+Each customer visited the bank individually to complete three tasks using the voice bot.
+They were provided with a phone number to call and informed they'd be assisted by a digital assistant.
+Marita, the researcher, was present throughout and later interviewed each participant about their experience.

 Expectations & Experiences